Lothar Hause

 Lothar Hause (born 22 October 1955 in Lübbenau, Bezirk Cottbus) is a former football player from East Germany, who won the silver medal with the East German Olympic team at the 1980 Summer Olympics in Moscow, Soviet Union.

+Club career

 He played 281 matches in the East German top division for FC Vorwärts Frankfurt/Oder.

+International career

 Lothar Hause won a total number of nine caps and scored one goal between 1978 and 1982 for East Germany.